Substitute Hernandez inspires Mexico to reach last 16

 Having been bullish in the lead-up to the match, Croatia boss Niko Kovac was generous in defeat, pointing the finger of blame for their second-half capitulation down to a formation change intended to help them chase the game.

-"We tried to turn the situation around," he said of his decision to revert to their more common 4-2-3-1 set-up.
+"We tried to turn the situation around and we had to chase the result and to chase the game," he said of his own decision to revert to their more common 4-2-3-1 set-up.

 "When we conceded the first goal, it meant we had to score two, we were wide open and they finished us off on the break."

-With only one team needing to win, it was perhaps inevitable that Mexico would adopt a no-risk strategy that involved keeping sufficient numbers behind the ball and inviting Croatia to press in the hope of hitting them on the counter.
+With only one team needing to win, it was perhaps inevitable that Mexico would adopt a no-risk strategy that involved keeping sufficient numbers behind the ball at all times and inviting Croatia to press in the hope of hitting them on the counter.

 With the Pernambuco arena jam-packed with green-clad fans with reams of novelty sombreros dotted among the stands, an ear-splitting noise greeted every Mexican foray into the Croatia half.